dfinity/portal/docs/developer-docs/production/query-stats.md

 ## Use query stats programatically

-It's also possible to programatically retrieve query stats from within the canister via the same canister status method.
+It's also possible to programatically retrieve query stats from within the canister via the canister status method.
 The following is an example of how to do this in Rust:

 ```